dh4/mupen64plus-qt/README.md

 First, obtain the source code for Mupen64Plus-Qt.
 You can either clone the repository with git or download an archive of the source code for a specific release from the [releases](https://github.com/dh4/mupen64plus-qt/releases) page.

-You'll need to make sure you have cmake, the Qt development libraries and the QuaZip development files installed.
+You'll need to make sure you have cmake, the Qt development libraries, SDL2 development files, and the QuaZip development files installed.
 On Debian/Ubuntu, this can be accomplished by:

 ```
-# apt install cmake qt6-base-dev libquazip1-qt6-dev
+# apt install cmake qt6-base-dev libquazip1-qt6-dev libsdl2-dev
 ```

 Once the needed packages are installed, create the Makefile with cmake and then build with make.
 Run the following commands from the directory that contains CMakeLists.txt: